AspadaX/cchain/README.md

 - Simple configuration using JSON files.
 - Logging of command execution and retries.
 - Generate command inputs dynamically using LLM functions.
+- Bookmark frequently used command chains for quick access.

 ## Installation